-1 3 A sub-field port that represents the fsel field in the Configuration Channel vector. fsel is used to select the active filter set.
+config_tdata_fsel A sub-field port that represents the fsel field in the Configuration Channel vector. fsel is used to select the active filter set.
 This port is exposed when the number of coefficient sets is greater than one.
-Refer to the FIR Compiler V7.2 Product Guide starting on page 5 for an explanation of the bits in this field.
+Refer to the FIR Compiler V7.2 Product Guide for an explanation of the bits in this field.